“Your ego is the most expensive thing you’ll ever own.”

 2. Resent other peoples’ recognition:

 Unhealthy egos hate it when others get the recognition they feel like they deserve.
-Resentment and hurt is felt instead of congratulations.
+Resentment and hurt are felt instead of congratulations.
 Healthy egos do the right thing and don’t care who gets the credit.

 One of the first signs of a hazardous ego is when people stop learning.
 When you become unteachable you stop growing and think there is nothing new to learn.
 Learning is a sign of humility, which is a cornerstone of a properly aligned ego.